josmar-crwdstffng/angular/integration/README.md

 > Always ensure that `yarn.lock` files are up-to-date with the corresponding `package.json` files
 > (wrt the non-local dependencies - i.e. dependencies whose versions do not start with `file:`).
 >
-> You can update a `yarn.lock` file by running `yarn install` in the project subdirectory.
+> You can update a `yarn.lock` file by running `yarn install` in the project sub-directory.

 ## Running integration tests